flojoy-ai/studio/docs/src/content/docs/contribution/blocks/01-create-your-custom-block.md

 Looking at the parameters, we have one `DataContainer` input, called `default`.
 When we only have one input and we do not want to label it in the Front-End, we can name it `default`, which is a special name that Flojoy recognizes.
 This block also has a `test_size` parameter that has a default value of 0.2.

 ### Importing custom block in Flojoy

-There are few steps to import your custom block to Flojoy:
+There are few steps to import your custom blocks to Flojoy:

 1. First click on `Add block` button from top left of the Flojoy studio app.
 It will expand a side bar.